 We usually recommend that our buyer clients offer a deposit of up to 1% (and in a few cases more) of the sale price, depending on availability of funds, how much the client likes and wants the house and whether other buyers may also be interested.
 Consider the very desirable $250,000 home that suddenly has 3 offers for the seller to consider.
 The offers are essentially the same except one comes with a $2,000 deposit, another has a $2,500 deposit and the third has $5,000 in Earnest Money.
 The seller is likely to take the offer with the larger deposit.
 To him, this looks like an offer from a solid buyer who will do what's necessary to close the transaction. $5,000 is much harder to walk away from than $2.000!

 Where is it?
-Though Earnest Money can be held in other places when agreed by all parties, it is usually held in the real estate Broker's Trust Account.
+Though Earnest Money can be held in other places when agreed by all parties, it is usually held in the real estate Broker's or closing attorney's Trust Account.
 This is a special checking account set up specifically for holding Other People's Money, including Earnest Money.
-It is not the Broker's operating account and by law the Broker cannot touch the money in the account except as specified in the purchase agreement or by agreement of all parties to that agreement.
+It is not the Broker's or attorney's operating account and by law the Broker and attorney cannot touch the money in the account except as specified in the purchase agreement or by agreement of all parties to that agreement.
 Trust accounts are carefully examined from time to time by the State Real Estate Commission and any irregularities are cause for disciplinary action and even suspension.
 It is serious business.

 Back to that original question: Is my Earnest Money deposit at 'risk?'
 Well, it depends.
 First, your Earnest Money deposit is fully refundable during the Due Diligence Period.
 It is also refundable under certain loan programs should the home fail to appraise for the purchase price.
 Also, it can be refundable if the contract includes a Contingent Sales Addendum.
 In most situations once the Due Diligence Period has expired, your Earnest Money Deposit is no longer refundable and is at risk if you do not follow through with your purchase.

 Now that you are sufficiently frightened about the legal ramifications of Earnest Money . . .
 Relax!
 The key is to make an offer on a house you really want, and then to know what the contract requires you to do.
 We're pretty careful at GreatNest to make sure you do know what the purchase agreement requires and we work with you to make sure the various deadlines specified are met.
-With more that ten years in the business and hundreds of transactions, we've only had two disputes about Earnest Money.
+With more that fifteen years in the business and thousands of transactions, we've had virtually no disputes about Earnest Money - it's all about professional, experienced guidance, education and planning.
 So, offer with confidence.
 We will help you get the home of your dreams and minimize the risks you may encounter!